-We are now maintaining the weighted average yield from the TF Plantations fields TF 1-2-3 to 125 to 145 bushels per acre, and setting TF4 at 130 to 150 bushels per acre.
+We continue to maintain the weighted average yield from the TF Plantations fields TF 1-2-3 to 125 to 145 bushels per acre, and reducing TF4 to 120 to 140 bushels per acre due to incomplete ear formation.
 This compares with our initial blended (irrigated and non-irrigated) target of 107 bushels per acre, and historical blended yields of 90 bushels per acre.
 The TF Plantations yields (historic and target) are higher than the Thiessen yields principally due to higher percentages of irrigated land.